careem/mockingbird/README.md

 NOTE: the plugin doesn't discover which interfaces to mock, it's up to you to configure those.

-WARNING: If you do not what to use the plugin you can use the old way of manual mock generation check [Mocks](https://github.com/careem/mockingbird#mocks) or [Spies](https://github.com/careem/mockingbird#spies)
+WARNING: If you do not what to use the plugin you can use the old way of manual mock generation, check [Mocks](https://github.com/careem/mockingbird#mocks) or [Spies](https://github.com/careem/mockingbird#spies)

 #### Plugin Setup